 The new automated application, titled Mobile Collections and Receipts (MCR), was initially piloted at five seaports of entry beginning in Spring 2017, and is being implemented in waves to 102 maritime ports, followed by additional ports when it is determined that MCR is best suited to meet a port’s collection needs.

-What’s changing for the Vessel Entrance and Clearance process?
+What changed for the Vessel Entrance and Clearance process?

-New 368 & 1002 electronic receipts for maritime processing fees are being emailed to owners/operators and designated vessel agents.
+New 368 & 1002 electronic receipts for maritime processing fees are emailed to owners/operators and designated vessel agents.

-Owners/operators and designated vessel agents are responsible for printing the emailed receipts for presentation at ports until all maritime ports have MCR for 13 months, to ensure adequate payment history is available electronically.
+Owners/operators and designated vessel agents are responsible for printing the emailed receipts for presentation at ports until all maritime ports have MCR for at least 13 months, to ensure adequate payment history is available electronically.

 Officers can create draft receipts prior to boarding one or more vessels.